-Here are 7 tips to help speed up the tax time process with ease and set you up for success going into the new financial year.
+Here are 7 tips to help stay on top on the EOFY and set yourself up for success going into the new financial year.

-1. Put all the key dates related to tax requirements in your diary now so you know when you need to plan to be prepared.
+1. Put all the key dates related to tax requirements in your diary now so you know when things are due and give yourself time to plan.

-2. Consider a good small business software accounting package, if you haven't already.
+2. Consider investing in a small business software accounting package, if you haven't already.
 Using an online electronic filing system will help you keep track of what’s coming in, and out, and keep the accountant costs down.
-Plus providers tend to offer a good range of support resources to help make things easy to understand.
+Read here for tips on how to choose accounting software for your business.

 3. Use good supporting tools.
-There are so many free or inexpensive tools you can now use to organise and auto-code all your day-to-day business transactions – like apps for receipt scanning and coding.
-If you can get in the habit of record as you go it will leave you with a whole lot less work to do when the time comes to provide the paperwork.
+There are so many free or inexpensive tools you can now use to organise and automatically put all your day-to-day business transactions into buckets - such as apps for receipt scanning and coding.
+By getting into the habit of recording as you go, it can leave you with a whole lot less work to do when tax time comes.

-4. Lock away at least an hour a week in your diary to specifically review your accounts to make sure things are on track, and to update your records.
+4. Lock in an hour each week in your diary to review your accounts to make sure things are on track, and to update your records.
 By doing a little each week, you can save yourself stress and time when it comes to sorting out all these records at the end of the year.

-5. Many first-time business owners are hands on in every part of the business, but tax planning and preparation might be one area to leave to a professional.
-A final check by a tax expert is a stress reducing way to know everything is done correctly, that you are fully compliant and that you have all the deductions you are due.
+5. Many business owners are understandably hands-on in every part of the business, but tax planning and preparation might be one area to leave to a professional.
+A final check by a tax expert is an effective way to know everything has been done correctly, that you are fully compliant and that you have all the appropriate deductions included.

-6. Get yourself up to speed on what’s what.
-Even if you do plan on using an accountant you ideally want to understand what they do and the basics of how tax works for your business.
+6. Get tax savvy.
+Even if you do plan on using an accountant, it's important to understand the value and expertise they offer, and the basics of tax implications for your business.
 You can start by reading through the online information available from the Government and you might consider attending one of their tax essentials workshops in your area.

-7. Set yourself on course for that final step towards preparation by setting up the appointment you will need to take all your tax return information to your accountant now.
-Then prepare to meet it.
-Having that in your mind as a non-negotiable appointment will keep you on time, ahead of time.
+7. Set yourself on course for that final step towards preparation.
+Book the appointment for when you will need to take all your tax return information to your accountant now.
+Having that in your mind as a non-negotiable appointment will keep you on time, and ahead of the game.

-It may sound a little time consuming and overwhelming to regularly record all of your business transactions but the forward planning is a sure way to make tax time a lot more efficient and pain free, and that means you can focus more on running your business!
+Getting into the habit of regularly recording all of your business transactions and forward planning is a great way to make tax time more efficient and less stressful, meaning you can focus your time on running your business!

-If you're a small business owner and looking for a home loan, Pepper Money Alt Doc loans could be an option for you.
-To find out more about our home loan for self-employed, talk to us on 13 73 77 or speak to an accredited Pepper Money broker.
+If you're a small business owner and looking for a home loan, Pepper Money home loans could be an option for you.
+To find out more about our home loan for self-employed business owners, talk to us on 13 73 77 or speak to an accredited Pepper Money broker.